01 of 07

 Palm Springs: Last Chance Before Summer Heat

-Weather is glorious this time of year, with sunny skies and warm days.
+Weather is gorgeous in the spring, with sunny skies and warm days.
 Except for spring break, it's less busy than in the middle of the winter.
 And in a perfect year, you might even catch the wildflowers blooming in the desert nearby.Continue to 4 of 7 below.

 04 of 07